(Not) Facing History: The Dilemmas of Teaching the Violent Past

 Do People Forgive and Forget?
 Historical Narratives and Ethnic Prejudice Across Post-Conflict Generations

-Serving the Nation?
+Objective Outsiders, or Outgroup Saboteurs?
 Poll Worker Identity and Election Trust in Nigeria (with Nicholas Kerr and Amanda Edgell)

 Tribeless Youth?
 Political Attitudes of Kenyan Students toward Democracy and Ethnicity, Canadian Journal of African Studies, 2022 (with Sebastian Elischer and Amanda Edgell)